Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: Theoretical Analysis

 That is, the joint strategy $\mathbf{\Psi}$ inherently involves probabilistic decision-making. \end{definition} One of the key questions is whether deterministic strategies are sufficient to achieve optimality or randomization is needed.
 Deterministic strategies are easier to interpret and provide predictable behavior compared to randomized strategies, as they represent a specific subset within the broader class of randomized strategies and each node makes always the same move given the same problem setting.
 This motivates us to characterize the deterministic / randomized property of the optimal strategies for problem \eqref{eq:optim} in the following theorem. \begin{theorem} \textit{The set of optimal joint strategies for the optimization problem defined in (\ref{eq:optim}) either consists of a single deterministic joint strategy or includes a finite number $D > 1$ of deterministic joint strategies along with infinitely many randomized ones, i.e.,} $\forall\,\mathbf{X} \in \{0, 1\}^{L \times N \times M}$:

 where $\oplus$ is the \textit{exclusive or}, the existence of an element $x$ is denoted by \( \exists x \), while \( \exists! x \) specifies that $x$ exists uniquely. \end{theorem} \begin{proof} See Appendix \ref{appendix:A}. \end{proof} Theorem \ref{th:1} reveals a fundamental property of the optimal joint strategies for problem \eqref{eq:optim}.
-That is, the optimality landscape is structured in one of two distinct ways: (i) it is possible that there exists a unique deterministic joint strategy that achieves the maximum expected performance; (ii) if there are multiple optimal deterministic joint strategies (i.e., a finite set of them), there exists an infinite number of randomized strategies - constructed as convex combinations of those deterministic strategies - that also achieve the same optimal performance.
-Therefore, it suffices to focus only on deterministic joint strategies when solving problem \eqref{eq:optim} without loss of optimality.
-This result motivates to search for deterministic joint strategies, which offer a clear and unambiguous rule for decision-making, without resorting to probabilistic rules.
+That is, the optimality landscape is structured in one of two distinct ways: (i) it is possible that there exists a unique deterministic joint strategy that achieves the maximum expected performance; (ii) if there are multiple optimal deterministic joint strategies (i.e., a finite set of them), there exists an infinite number of randomized strategies - constructed as convex combinations of those deterministic strategies - that also achieve the same optimal performance. \deniz{However, recall that our system strictly enforces independent decision-making, meaning any valid decentralized joint strategy must factorize into a product distribution of the local strategies [cf. \eqref{eq:pmf_prod}].
+Due to the complete lack of inter-node communication, nodes cannot explicitly coordinate to execute arbitrary joint randomizations or synchronously switch between multiple optimal deterministic strategies.
+If independent local randomizations were used to approximate a convex combination of optimal deterministic strategies, it would inevitably lead to mismatched moves and heavily degraded performance.
+Therefore, to safely achieve optimal performance without requiring inter-node coordination, the nodes must implicitly align on a \textit{single} deterministic strategy.} This result motivates to search for deterministic joint strategies, which offer a clear and unambiguous rule for decision-making, without resorting to probabilistic rules.

 While Theorem \ref{th:1} provides interpretations for the optimal solution and narrows down the search space of transmission strategies, problem \eqref{eq:optim} remains significantly difficult to solve.
 In the following theorem, we formally show that \eqref{eq:optim} is a NP-hard problem.

 \begin{theorem} \textit{The optimization problem in (\ref{eq:optim}) is NP-hard.} \end{theorem} \begin{proof} See Appendix \ref{appendix:A}. \end{proof}

 Theorem \ref{thm2} states that it is indeed challenging to solve problem \eqref{eq:optim}, which corroborates our intuitive observations from its nature of limited resources, message sharing and local information availability.
 The result identifies the complexity of conventional heuristic methods when solving problem \eqref{eq:optim} and motivates to leverage learning-based approaches to develop efficient and scalable solutions in a decentralized manner.